paulschreiber/contact-form-entries/readme.txt

 == Why we built this plugin ==

-Contact Form 7 and some other popular contact forms are good but do not have entries management feature.
-This free plugin adds entries management and all premium features to free wordpress contact forms including contact form 7.
+Contact Form 7 is free contact form builder.
+This free Contact Form 7 Entries plugin adds entries management and all premium features to free wordpress contact forms including contact form 7.
 You can send entries data to your CRM or mailing lists.

-== Contact Form Entries Stats ==
+== Contact Form 7 Entries Stats ==

-This plugin displays contact form submissions summary by contact form on dashboard.
+This plugin displays contact form 7 submissions summary by contact form on dashboard.
 You can see all read/un-read entries of all contact forms at one place.

 == Contact Form Entry Notes ==

 You can add notes to any contact form entry and you can edit old notes.
-You can select note color to mark it as important or normal.
+Also you can select note color to mark it as important or normal.

 [youtube https://www.youtube.com/watch?v=Qo1crsTYpsg]